ringcentral-ruby/glip-poster-ruby/README.md

 [![Docs][docs-rubydoc-svg]][docs-rubydoc-link]
 [![License][license-svg]][license-link]

-Simple gem to post messages on Glip (https://glip.com/) using webhooks.
+glip-poster is a simple gem to make your integration with Glip (https://glip.com/) easier.
+It supports only incoming communications (from you to Glip).

 ## Installation